bhaggerty/JD/README.md

+#User Experience Researcher#

+CoreOS is hiring a user researcher to join our growing design team.
+You will be the first researcher at the company and will have an enormous impact on our culture of design thinking.

+CoreOS offers our products as a service – combining our new technology with automatic updates.
+This means our product is constantly evolving alongside our burgeoning relationship with each customer.
+What strategic investments should we make to strengthen the service we offer?
+What problems aren’t we solving for our customers, that we should be?
+Help us discover the answers.

+**Primary responsibilities will include:**

+- Conducting ethnographic interviews with customers, prospects and other target audiences
+- Help plan and execute usability testing on products and new prototypes
+- Recruit participants for all research activities
+- Maximise opportunities for research during our two conferences: the developer-focused CoreOS Fest, and enterprise-focused Tectonic Summit
+- Guide the product roadmap with knowledge from research activities

+We’re looking for someone who will embrace this role in a particularly fast-paced environment.

+**Relevant skills/experience may include:**

+- Previously worked collaboratively with a design team or product organization
+- Experience planning and executing user interviews
+- Methods for recruiting hard-to-find subject groups
+- Developed personas or similar user segmentation
+- Ability to balance the tradeoffs between applying different methods.
+For example, conduct ethnographic research one day and a usability study the next
+- Willingness to take initiative, be proactive, and use lean methodologies
+- Experience working with enterprise-focused products

+This position reports to the Head of Design and will heavily collaborate with other UX and graphic designers on the team.

 #User Experience Designer#

 CoreOS is hiring a UX designer to join our growing design team.
 You will be an essential part of our multi-disciplinary design team.